Tasarinan/Ufoco/docs/development/backlog.md

 ## DONE As a experienced kanban user I want to have a Kanbanboard, that I can visualize my work.

 ## DONE As a user I want to know the project node of a task, that I know to which project this task belongs.

-## DONE As a user I want to be able to search for a task in a certain task view, that I can find task that I entered a while ago.

-acceptance criteria:

-- [x] Filterbox
-- [x] uses all important information: body, Parent node, date, etc.

-## DONE As a task planner I want to add due markers to a task, that I know when I have to finish them;

-- [x] Due Mark is recognised by the markdown theme and based on org-modes
-- [x] DEADLINE: <2013-08-24 Sa 11:00>
-- ~~[ ] Entry field allows to set date~~ this is just to ugly right now

-## DONE Search- and Entry-Box can both be open at the same time.

-## TODO As a new Akiee user, I want a some help what to do next, that I don't to guess what features could be usefull to me.

-acceptance criteria:

-- [x] look at Atom and Scratch, when users have no file open (welcome screen)
-- [x] go away from comical style